Heightened Sense of Smell During Pregnancy – Causes and Tips to Cope With It

-Before you experience morning sickness or fatigue, your heightened olfactory senses could indicate that soon there will be a bundle of joy enjoying tummy time or toddling around in your house.
-Along with numerous bodily and mental changes that pregnancy brings about, a woman may also have a heightened sense of smell during pregnancy.
+Before you experience morning sickness or fatigue, your heightened olfactory senses could indicate that soon, there will be a bundle of joy enjoying tummy time or toddling around in your house.
+Along with the numerous bodily and mental changes that pregnancy brings about, a woman may also have a heightened sense of smell while pregnant.
+This heightened sense of smell during pregnancy can make everyday scents feel overwhelming or even unpleasant.
 If you have suddenly become sensitive to the scents around you now that you’re pregnant, find out what could be causing it and how to deal with it.
+Understanding these changes can help you navigate this unique phase with greater ease and comfort.

 When Does the Sense of Smell Start to Heighten During Pregnancy?

 A woman’s body undergoes many changes during pregnancy and these changes start happening from early on, i.e., from the first trimester of the pregnancy.
 It is during this time that women may experience a heightened sense of smell.
-The strength of smell may vary for each woman but it tends to get stronger around this time.
+An increased sense of smell in early pregnancy is one of the first signs many women notice, often before other symptoms like morning sickness or fatigue become apparent.
+The strength of smell may vary for each woman, but it tends to get stronger around this time.
 This is probably also the reason for nausea in pregnant women.
 Women who don’t have a heightened sense of smell or don’t get overwhelmed by the scents around them may not experience morning sickness or nausea during pregnancy.

 What Causes Strong Sense of Smell During Pregnancy?